kennyaja/ordinary-online-library-app/README.md

 a web app to be specific

-flowcharts and other stuff about the structure of this app will be in  `docs/`
+flowcharts and other stuff about the structure of this app are in  `docs/`

 wip